Advance Beneficiary Notice of Noncoverage (ABN) - JF Part B

 - Section C of the ABN is an optional field, providers may indicate an identifier, such as the medical record number, patient ID or date of birth.
-Do not use Medicare Numbers, (Social Security Numbers (SSN)), Medicare ID (Health Insurance Claim Number (HICN) or the Medicare Beneficiary Identifier (MBI)) as CMS upholds this requirement to protect the identity of the Medicare Beneficiary, however, if the SSN, HICN or MBI is listed on the ABN, Medicare Administrative Contractors (MACs) must not use this requirement to invalidate the ABN.
+Do not use Medicare Numbers, (Social Security Numbers (SSN)), Medicare ID (Health Insurance Claim Number (HICN) or the Medicare Beneficiary Identifier (MBI)) as CMS upholds this requirement to protect the identity of the Medicare Beneficiary, however, The SSN, HICN or the MBI should not be listed on the ABN.

 - Provider/supplier must issue an ABN to beneficiary prior to providing care that may not be covered by Medicare because it is not medically reasonable and necessary in a particular case